Sex Addiction Help

 How will my family be involved in my treatment?

 Family members will be encouraged to be an active and integral part of the process.
-During treatment, they will be invited to attend an intensive week-long family program.
+During treatment, they may be invited to attend an intensive week-long family workshop.
 We believe that family support and involvement in the process is a key component for success in long-term recovery.
-You and your family will explore addiction, recovery, and healthy relationship dynamics while in a safe environment focused on healing.
+At the workshop, family members will explore addiction, recovery, and healthy relationship dynamics while in a safe environment focused on healing.

 What resources do you have to accommodate a specific diet?

 Gentle Path at The Meadows has a full dietary staff that can accommodate any special dietary needs.
 Led by a Registered Dietician who also has a Masters Degree in counseling and working with our classically trained chef who came to us from world-renowned resorts in the Scottsdale and Wickenburg area, meals are prepared from only the best and freshest ingredients with the dietary needs of the patients being foremost in our minds.
 Special dietary needs should be communicated to the intake coordinator you are speaking with before admission.

 Are private rooms available?

 We have found that sharing rooms offer an opportunity for increased accountability and support during treatment.
 Patients may be placed in private rooms at different points in their stay depending on census and room occupancy, however, a private room cannot be guaranteed and may be contraindicated.
 Sex addiction is a disease of isolation, and individuals who suffer from it often report feeling “alone in a crowd.”
 At times, private rooms can add to that isolation, and that isolation is something that we try to help while at Gentle Path at The Meadows.

 What will you do if I don’t get along with my roommates?